Haisla people: Potlatch and feasting

 The potlatch began with the introduction of the mass production of goods within indigenous settlements along the Canadian Pacific coast, mainly British Columbia as well as some parts of the United States such as Oregon and Washington.
 The potlach word comes from the Chinook jargon that was mainly used for trading purposes in the villages along the Pacific coast of Canada, and it means to “give”.
 The increases in wealth during this period increased the wealth of many individuals within the indigenous communities.
 Many individuals that had accumulated large amounts of wealth felt that by giving away their wealth they could gain a higher social status within their community.
-The potlatch is a ceremony that marks a feast that celebrates a special event such as redress family dishonor, funerals, births and marriage.
+The potlatch is a ceremony that marks a feast that celebrates a special event such as redressing family dishonor, funerals, births, and marriage.
 Indigenous people along the Canadian and US Pacific coast have been practicing these rites for hundreds of years and these ceremonies often last a few days.
 Historically, the potlatch was a very important social event for the Haisla people.
 The potlatch served to redistribute goods throughout the tribe.
 Giving away material wealth at a potlatch was the most significant way of maintaining and improving social standing.
-These type of ceremonies are an important part of the indigenous culture and is not uncommon for the host indigenous nation of the potlatch to secure a loan so to accommodate for needs and necessities of their guests’ during the festivities.
-Some of the activities that take place during these ceremonies are: dancing, singing, storytelling and feasting.
-The purpose of these rituals is to get indigenous nations together, to build stronger social and cultural ties, for this reason, the hosts of the potlach usually give away most or all of their wealth as by doing so boosts their social status within their community and secures a place for them in their cultural social hierarchy.
+These type of ceremonies are an important part of the indigenous culture and is not uncommon for the host indigenous nation of the potlatch to secure a loan to accommodate for needs and necessities of their guests during the festivities.
+Some of the activities that take place during these ceremonies are dancing, singing, storytelling, and feasting.
+The purpose of these rituals is to get indigenous nations together and to build stronger social and cultural ties.
+For this reason, the hosts of the potlach usually give away most or all of their wealth as by doing so boosts their social status within their community and secures a place for them in their cultural social hierarchy.
 The potlatch requires so much material goods that often clans would need to work together in order to make and gather enough supplies to host a potlatch.